kanoc2/Poll-Friend/README.md

 This will allow the end product to be an accurate ranking of the preferences of the human computers.

-In theory, these aggregated lists will rank the popularity of the itemse presented in the question, which can be used by advertisers or other recommenders that utilize human opinons for their functionailty.
+In theory, these aggregated lists will rank the popularity of the itemse presented in the question, which can be used by advertisers or other recommenders that utilize human opinions for their functionailty.